-What is Nasiyan?
+What is Nasia?

 What is Tirthankara?

-Tirthankara is founder of Tirtha.
-A Tirthankar is not an incarnation of the God.
+Tirthankara is the founder of Tirtha.
+A Tirthankar is not an incarnation of God.
 He is an ordinary soul, born as a human who attains the state of a Tirthankara because of intense practices of meditation, penance & self-control.
 Therefore Tirthankar is not an Avatar or reincarnation of God.
 It is the ultimate pure developed state of the soul which may be termed as God in human form.